w3f/polkadot-wiki/docs/claims.md

 ![claim-attest-4](assets/new-claims/claim-attest-4.png)

 Click on "Attest" and then "Sign and Submit" to make your free attest transaction.
-When the transaction is included in the block you will see a green success box appear in the upper left corner and the DOTs will be in your account.
+When the transaction is included in the block, you will see a green success box appear in the upper left corner and the DOTs will be in your account.

 [mycrypto]: https://github.com/MyCryptoHQ/MyCrypto/release